Israeli officer, 2 Palestinian militants killed in shootout | Law-Order

 The Palestinian Health Ministry said that two Palestinians were killed by the Israeli army, without providing additional details.

 The military said soldiers spotted two individuals approaching the separation barrier in the northern West Bank and that it dispatched soldiers to the area.
-It said the two suspects shot at troops, who returned fire.
+It said the two suspects were armed with automatic weapons and began shooting at troops, who returned fire.

+The Israeli army confirmed that Maj.
+Bar Falah, 30, was killed by the gunmen in the shootout.

 The official Palestinian news agency Wafa reported that the Israeli army was holding the bodies of the two men.
 It identified them as Ahmad Abed, 23, and Abd al-Rahman Abed, 22, both from a village near the city of Jenin.